Top 10 Acoustic Guitars Comparison:

 What's more, the exquisite feature outfit is extraordinary, to say the least.
 In most cases, you'll get a single, or two great features (if you're lucky) on a guitar in this price range, but, in this case, there isn't a single bad feature or setting.

 The only bad thing (and that's a chance, not a rule) is that Oscar Schmidt doesn't get many returns – most people are beyond satisfied with their guitars.
 That's the reason why they might take a bit longer to respond.
-All things considered, we highly recommend this guitar, and it's probably the best acoustic guitar in the price range.
+All things considered, we highly recommend this guitar, and it's probably the perfect acoustic guitar in the price range.

 - Great action